maxsid/goCeilings/README.md

 goCeiling
 ---------

-This is a system for manage drawings of ceilings.
+This is a system for managing drawings of ceilings.

-At this moment supports only REST API and SQLite storage.
+At this moment supports only [REST API](/server/api/README.md) and SQLite storage.
-For more read [README](/api/README.md) in API directory.

 If your computer has installed Golang, you can install application with the next commands:
 ```shell script